missionpinball/mpf-docs/hardware/lisy/index.rst

 Use an SD-card reader on your PC to add the config.
 Alternatively, you could copy the files using SSH onto a running LISY controller (see www.lisy.com for details).
 As noted above, we suggest you to run MPF on your PC first and copy the config over once it it working.
+This mode will not allow you to run MPF-MC (which is also not needed for the segment displays):

 3. Power up LISY
 ----------------